 Scotland-wide free bus scheme (National Entitlement Card)

 If you are over 60 or have a disability, you could be eligible for free bus travel to get around Scotland and your local area.
 The National Entitlement Card scheme also allows for free travel for companions where required by eligible disabled people of any age (including children under 5).

 Please note that we won't be able to process applications made more than 2 weeks before the 60th birthday.

-If you have a disability you will also need to provide additional supporting documentation as proof of your disability.
+If you have a disability you will also need to provide proof of your disability.
 The documentation you will need to provide depends on the type of disability that you have.

 - Aboyne Social Work Office